Search

 vha6_opts.set("vcs", "true");

-• Toggle VCS logging.
+• Toggles VCS logging

 vha6_opts.set("vcs_key", "vcs-key");

-• Change the VCS key prefix.
+• Changes the VCS key prefix

 vha6_opts.set("origin_backend_linger", "10s");